maptracker/dynamictable/README.md

-## dynamic table - Generate interactive HTML tables from R objects
+## dynamictable - Generate interactive HTML tables from R objects

 This package will create an interactive HTML table from R matrices and data.frames.
 Tables can be sorted and filtered by interacting with